TodorYBorisov/Angular-Trip-Together/README.md

 The frontend is powered by Angular.

 ## Description
-- Trip Together is a web application that allows users to experience shared trips with other users.
+- Trip Together is a web application that allows users to experience shared trips with other users
-- The main objective of the app is to enable users to share a common vehicle to reach their final destination.
+- The main objective of the app is to enable users to share a common vehicle to reach their final destination
-- Users have the opportunity to create passive income by making use of their cars.
+- Users have the opportunity to create passive income by making use of their cars
-- Using a Trip Together app can reduce carbon footprint, potentially save you money.
+- Using a Trip Together app can reduce carbon footprint, potentially save you money
-- Lastly, research shows that when users share common transportation, they tend to drive less, making them more environmentally friendly.
+- Lastly, research shows that when users share common transportation, they tend to drive less, making them more environmentally friendly

 ## Users
 -Email: toshko@abv.bg; Password: 12345;